googleapis/google-cloud-node/README.md

 * `npm test` to run tests.
 * `npm run cover` to see the test coverage report.

+Add your (or your organization's name) to AUTHORS and CONTRIBUTORS files.

 Before we can accept any pull requests we have to jump through a couple of legal hurdles, primarily a Contributor License Agreement (CLA):